Skip to main content

 Cache expiration

-OpenFGA cache is disabled by default.
-When not enabled, all queries will have strong consistency regardless of the consistency mode specified.
+OpenFGA caching is disabled by default.
+When caching is disabled, all queries will have strong consistency regardless of the consistency mode specified.
+When caching is enabled, the cache will be used for queries with MINIMIZE_LATENCY consistency mode.

 You can use the following parameters to configure OpenFGA's cache: